What is Authentication?

 The terms Authentication and Authorization have been over-used, wrongly-used, and misappropriated by products, companies, tools, services, and frameworks to mean many different things.
 So instead of using these potentially complicated and vague terms, we will stick to Login and Access Control.
 And by Access Control, we mean Roles & Permissions.

-You might hear terms like SAML, OpenID, AD, Federation, or OAuth.
-These are just a convoluted way to say, "You log into an application by providing your identy through an already existing solution".
+You might hear terms like SAML, OpenID, Entra AD, Federation, or OAuth.
+These are just a convoluted way to say, "You log into an application by providing your identity through an already existing solution".
 Login with Google is an OAuth solution.

 Yes.
 At least that's the simple answer, but it's also the more complicated answer.